create-softdev/softdev-program/modules/02-Setup/1-E-install-browsers.md

 ## Why do we need two browsers?

-Because there are slight differences between them, and any serious front-end developer will need to test on both.
+Because there are slight differences between them (when browsing through the websites you will create), and any serious front-end developer tests on both.
-We _should_ also test on Safari and Internet Explorer, but for this course that's enough
+We _should_ also test on Safari and Internet Explorer, but for this course these two browsers are good enough.

 ## Install Chrome